rvsia/scored-greedy-string-tiling/README.md

 An enhanced version of Greed String Tiling algorithm which allows using custom scoring functions.

 * Allows to use a  custom comparison function :sparkles:
-* Allows to use a score system to determine the best match :pencil:
+* Allows to use a scoring system to determine the best match :pencil:
 * Configurable :hammer:

 # Install